 However, with such a broad scope of expenditure, business travel expenses can spiral out of control.
-Therefore, your company needs a predefined Business Travel Allowance plan to forecast upcoming travel costs and avoid unnecessary spending.
+Therefore, your company needs a predefined business travel allowance policy to forecast upcoming travel costs and avoid unnecessary spending.

 For this, you must create detailed guidelines regarding the type of expenses you will reimburse and the limit that each employee is allowed based on the trip destination, duration, and employee designation.

-Here is a complete guide to help you understand the nitty-gritty of creating a comprehensive business travel allowance plan for your organization.
+Here is a complete guide to help you understand the nitty-gritty of creating a comprehensive corporate travel allowance plan for your organization.

-Business Travel Allowance is the amount of money a company permits their employee to spend on transportation, accommodation, subsistence, and incidental expenditure during corporate travel.
+Business trip allowance is the amount of money a company permits their employee to spend on transportation, accommodation, subsistence, and incidental expenditure during corporate travel.

-The specific guidelines about the expenses covered by a business travel allowance plan may vary from company to company.
+The specific guidelines about the expenses covered by a business travel allowance policy may vary from company to company.
 Some companies might only cover costs incurred for work-related purposes like meetings or seminars.
-Meanwhile, others might also reimburse Bleisure expenses to a certain extent.
+Meanwhile, others might also reimburse bleisure travel expenses to a certain extent.

 However, most allowance plans include the following expense categories:

 These expenses include the money employees spend traveling to the business trip destination.
-Employees can claim airfare, cab fare, train ticket charges, etc. Alternatively, if they are traveling by personal vehicle, they can claim fuel, parking charges, and other expenses per the US mileage reimbursement policy.
+Employees can claim airfare, cab fare, train ticket charges, etc. Alternatively, if they are traveling by personal vehicle, they can claim fuel, parking charges, and other expenses per the standard mileage rates in US mileage reimbursement policy.

 These expenses include employees’ costs of making commercial stay arrangements during their business trips— charges for hotel rooms, resorts, and lodges.
 Companies reimburse employees for accommodation expenses according to the predefined budget limit based on the trip type, duration, and the employee’s designation.